roblebob/UltradianX/README.md

 + each _Adventure_ has a property called ___Priority___,
-  determining the order of the _Adventures_ within the presented list, as well as their individual presentations.
+  which gives order to the list in which all _Adventures_ are presented.

-  It is updated dynamically every time the _Adventure_ is presented, wheres the type of how the _Priority_ is updated, is determined by the user, who is provided with a a set of Possibilities.
++ As it is intrinsically an accumulative property, the dynamics of each individual _Priority_ can be updated in various ways, determined by the user, who is provided with a set of Possibilities.

 + As a productivity hack, it is known to be beneficial